dparksports/multiviewgeometry/README.md

 ## Why another platform?

-- To provide an independent implemenation for the public, without having the dependency on any commercial libraries.
+- To provide a vendor independent implemenation for the public.
+- Without the library dependency on any commercial libraries.

 ## What's the implementation roadmap?